 Whatever you choose to wear in wetsuits has to match the environmental temperature and it should be tight fitting.
 Fitting these requirements, you can wear anything under your wetsuit.
 Check out below what to wear under your wetsuit after you consider the temperatures you’ll be diving in!

 If you’re going to be exploring warm waters, you’ll probably be fine with very few undergarments and maybe even a shorty wetsuit.
 If even that’s too much, your best bet might be a rash guard and a pair of diving shorts.

-You can wear a thick, lined wetsuit or a thin one that you’ll layer over base pieces.
-Sometimes divers who know they will be using a wetsuit in multiple locations and climates will choose the latter option so that they don’t need a second suit.
+You can wear a thick, lined wetsuit or a thin suit that you’ll layer over base pieces.
+Sometimes divers who know they will be using a wetsuit in multiple locations and climates will choose the latter option so that they don’t need a second wetsuit.

-Options for Men
+Options for Men to Wear Underneath

 As a guy, you’ve probably got your standard board shorts for every beach and boat outing.
 They’re comfortable and they look great.
-Unfortunately, they don’t hold up well under a suit, usually getting bunched up and caught because of the loose material.
+Unfortunately, they don’t hold up well under a wetsuit, usually getting bunched up and caught because of the loose material.

 Bicycle or diving shorts